aarnphm/aarnphm.github.io/content/thoughts/Cauchy-Schwarz.md

 ---
+date: "2024-11-05"
+description: useful for derive upper bounds, e.g when analysing the error or convergence rate of an algorithm
 id: Cauchy-Schwarz
+modified: 2025-10-29 02:15:17 GMT-04:00
 tags:
   - math
-date: "2024-11-05"
-modified: "2024-11-05"
 title: Cauchy-Schwarz
 ---

-_useful for derive upper bounds, e.g when analysing the error or convergence rate of an algorithm_

 > [!abstract] format
 >